osuosl/timesync/source/error.rst

 The existence of an "error" key indicates an error.

-In the docs following, string literals are indicated by double quotes (as in JSON standard), but use the ECMAScript 6 string interpolation specification to represent variables like slugs and object types.
+In the following docs string literals are indicated by double quotes (as in the JSON standard), but use the ECMAScript 2015 string interpolation specification to represent variables like slugs and object types.

 TimeSync uses the following error codes: